-I put inking in red brown.
+I put inking in red-brown.
 Well, I wonder if black was better after all.
-Do you look like creaky plane?
-But unexpectedly the line of this kit is shallow carving and not remain much paint.
+Do you look like a creaky plane?
+But unexpectedly the line of this kit is shallow carving and does not remain much paint.
 Should I have carved the whole lines lightly before painting?

 I am interested in models of tanks, airplanes, ships, military figures, I build it little by little when I feel like it.
 I am also interested in the history of war.
 My starting is Tamiya’s Military Miniature series in the elementary school.

 From elementary school through university students repeatedly suspend and restart my modeling, it’s about 25 years of this hobby’s history.